Boo at the Zoo

 Enjoy the following activities and entertainment, nightly at Boo at the Zoo!

-- Zombie-themed Ghost Train Ride (train line closes at 8:00pm each night and may be scary for all riders.)
+- Ghost Train may be scary for riders

 - Monster Maze by a-MAZE-ing returns

 - Trick-or-Treat Houses for little goblins to stock up on treats